sjtu-zhao-lab/SALO/README.md

 -  `run_<task>​​​​​​​.py`: These files are intended for training or evaluating models on GLUE, SQuAD or CLOTH.
 -  `quant_utils.py`: This file contains some helper functions related to quantization.

-## Performance Evaluation
-SALO v1 is not a software-hardware co-design.
-It doesn't introduce intrusive modifications to the algorithm deisgn, which won't cause accuracy degradation.
-Thus in the software part, we mainly provide the performance comparison between SALO v1 and CPU/GPU, based on the inference speed.
-The benchmark code that evaluates the CPU and GPU performance on 3 workloads mentioned in the paper is located at `benchmark/bench_cpu_gpu.py`.
-To run the script successfully, we recommend our experiment settings:
-+ CUDA >= 10.1
-+ Python >= 3.8
-+ PyTorch >= 1.7.0
-+ timm >= 0.3.2

-To evaluate the performance of SALO, we developed a cycle-accurate performance model in `performance_model/performance_model.py`.
-The performance model estimates the computation FLOPS in each stage and calculates the number of cycles to run.

 ## Hardware Design
 The hardware design of SALO is located in `hardware\src\main\scala\sa`.
 It is implemented by Chisel3.
 Here we list the explanations of the main parts of SALO.